CLI reference¶

 run_server¶

-Start FRB server(s) from an frb_server .yml file
+Start FRB server(s) from an frb_server .yml file and a dedispersion .yml file

 positional arguments:

-config Path to YAML config file
+server_config Path to FrbServer YAML config file

 options: